Ecology Across Scales

 Variation in population structure and dynamics ultimately can influence community interactions.
 In predicting facets of biodiversity, whether species richness, genetic, or functional diversity, it is necessary to understand species-environment relationships and how they might change under land use or climate change in the future.

-I draw theory and methods from behavioral ecology, spatial science, and applied statistics for a multidisciplinary and multiscale approach to the study of ecology.
+I draw theory and methods from behavioral ecology, spatial science, data science, and applied statistics for a multidisciplinary and multiscale approach to the study of ecology.
 I work with a variety of study systems using empirical (both field and lab), and theoretical (with computer simulations) approaches to tackle these questions.